-HACA has updated the Admissions and Continued Occupancy Policy (ACOP) and Housing Choice Voucher (Section 8)Administrative Plan and incorporated the new VAWA guidelines per the VAWA Final Rule.
-These policies were adopted by the HACA Board of Commissioners at the August 17, 2017 meeting.
+B.3 HACA has updated the Housing Choice Voucher (Section 8) Administrative Plan for changes to HACA's Criminal Record Policy & Process as it relates to Housing Choice Voucher applicants.
+These policies were adopted by the HACA Board of Commissioners at the October 17, 2018 Board Meeting.